f5devcentral/f5-distributed-cloud-labs-101/testdrive/networking/docs/lab1/f5simulator.rst

 =============

 F5 provides "simulations" of its services via "F5 Simulators".
-We will first use the Volterra Simulator to familiarize you with the environment.
+We will first use the Distributed Cloud Simulator to familiarize you with the environment.
 Later in the lab we will make use of a shared lab environment that will let you interact with a "live" system.

 Exercise #1